-Where more than 120 kg/ha of potash is required for redcurrants, gooseberries and raspberries, sulphate of potash ( $K_2SO_4$ ) should be used rather than muriate of potash (KCl), since fruit crops are sensitive to excessive soil chlorine concentrations.
+Where more than 120 kg/ha of potash is required for redcurrants, gooseberries and raspberries, sulphate of potash (K_2SO_4) should be used rather than muriate of potash (KCI), since fruit crops are sensitive to excessive soil chlorine concentrations.
 For phosphate fertilisers, use only those that contain a large proportion of water soluble P. To avoid inducing Mg deficiency, the soil K:Mg ratio (based on soil mg/l K and Mg) should be no greater than 3:1.

 Stage B2b.
-Adjustments to phosphate $(P_2O_5)$ , potash $(K_2O)$ and magnesium (Mg) recommendations following applications of bulky organic manures
+Adjustments to Phosphate (P_2O_5), Potash (K_2O) and Magnesium (MgO) recommendations following applications of bulky organic manures

-Information on the P, K and Mg contents of organic materials can be found in SAC TN622 (publ.
-Jan 2010) on manures and organic materials.
+Information on the P, K and Mg contents of organic materials can be found in SRUC Technical Note TN650 on manures and organic materials.